Sha Tin Airfield: History

 The air observation post were under the command of the 40th Infantry Division.
 The airfield operated the Auster AOP.6, an aircraft also used by the Royal Hong Kong Auxiliary Air Force.

 During the late 1950s a private club used the airfield to fly RC model airplanes.
 The club remained at the airfield until 1970.

 In 1962, Typhoon Wanda severely damaged much of the site and moved to Kai Tak airport to relocate with the RAF around 1963.
 Subsequently, the airfield was demolished in the early 1970s to make way for developing the Sha Tin New Town.

 Facilities

-The airfield consisted of a single 600-metre runway, direction 05/23.
+The airfield consisted of a single 600 m runway, direction 05/23.
 Facilities at the airfield consisted of a small control tower, building and hangars made of corrugated steel sections.
 The mansion of Ho Tung Lau located at the edge of the Tide Cove adjacent to the KCR railway, was used as the air observation post headquarters building.